otsotech/JSON-translator/README.md

 # JSON Translator
-A Python application for translating the strings in a JSON file to a different language.
+a Python application for translating the strings in a JSON file to a different language.

 ## Features
 - Translate the strings in a JSON file to a specified target language